kappter/heptavis/README.markdown

    cd heptavis
    ```
 2. Open `index.html` in your browser or visit [https://kappter.github.io/heptavis/](https://kappter.github.io/heptavis/).
-3. Use checkboxes to toggle overlays, sliders to rotate layers, and download the SVG.
+3. Use checkboxes to toggle overlays, sliders to rotate layers, and buttons for frequency playback and SVG download.

 ## 📁 Project Structure
 ```